 Type ‘How to start writing a book’ into google, and you’ll enjoy spending the following week looking at the plethora of advice before you!
 If you trawl through it all, however, you will find some common themes.
-We look at one in this blog – how to settle on an initial idea:
+We look at one in this blog – how to settle on an initial idea.

-For me, I need a clear desk with lots of notebooks and funky looking pens around.
+For me personally, I need a clear desk with lots of notebooks and funky looking pens around.
 Only then do I start to write down ideas for titles and see if there are any words that will follow each title.
 Some titles fall by the wayside very quickly – there just isn’t enough behind the title to merit a novel-length effort.
 Others stick – and these are the ones I start to develop.
 When I have lots of writing surrounding one particular title, I know I have enough substance for a novel.

 “Using the paper on the wall method shows me very quickly which ideas are likely to go the distance and which aren’t,” Emily says.